mianalysis/mia/src/main/resources/templatemd/introduction.md

-MIA is an image and object analysis workflow automation tool for Fiji.
+Image and object analysis workflow automation tool for Fiji